35 Years Ago: Robert Plant Releases His First Post-Led Zeppelin Album, ‘Pictures at Eleven’

-Released on June 28, 1982, not even two years after the death of his good friend John Bonham suddenly ended Led Zeppelin’s time together, the album found Plant assembling a band featuring Genesis frontman and solo star Phil Collins on drums (for all but two tracks, which instead featured former Rainbow drummer Cozy Powell).
+Released not even two years after the death of John Bonham suddenly ended Led Zeppelin’s time together, the album found Plant assembling a band featuring Genesis frontman and solo star Phil Collins on drums for all but two tracks, which instead featured former Rainbow drummer Cozy Powell.

 However, Plant had no intention of picking up where his former group left off.

-The latter track features an arrangement and strings reminiscent of his buddy Page’s work on ‘Kashmir.’
+The latter track features an arrangement and strings reminiscent of Page’s work on Zeppelin’s classic “Kashmir.”
 Near the end of the song, Plant silences any concerns over whether he’s still got the rock god chops and charisma necessary to command attention with a simple “Ah-ah-ah” refrain.

 Although this new sonic palette must have been slightly disorienting to longtime Zeppelin fans, they seemed willing to follow along, or at least eager for any new music from one of their heroes.
 The album debuted in the Top 10 and successfully launched a career that remains strong to this day.